opencadc/caom2/README.md

 * caom2-soda-server: IVOA SODA implementation for CAOM-2.x

 These server-side libraries make use of the cadc-uws-server package and provide a JobRunner implementation to use with that framework.
-The exceptions are:
+They use the caom2-tap client library to query a CAOM TAP service.